brianjunhyuplee/employee-directory-final/README.md

 ```

 A basic understanding of this code is to first take the input from the search bar and make it lower case, for consistency.
 By running a filter on the array of employees from the state and comparing to the search parameter, a new array of filtered employees is created.

+The last function will take the filtered array and call on the table component to convert the data into jsx, readable by react.

 ## License